Huwaida Arraf: Early life and education

-Arraf was born to two Palestinian Christian parents.
+Arraf was born in Detroit, Michigan, to two Palestinian Christian parents.
 Her mother is from the West Bank town of Beit Sahour and her father from Mi'ilya, a local council in Northern Israel.
 Under Israeli law, she has Israeli citizenship through her father, a Palestinian citizen of Israel.
-Her parents moved from the West Bank to Detroit, Michigan, Arraf's birthplace, to be able to raise her away from the violence in the West Bank.
-She and her parents were able to visit Israel every few years until Arraf was ten years old.
+Her parents moved from the West Bank to Detroit to be able to raise her away from the violence in the West Bank.
+She and her parents were able to visit Palestine/Israel every few years until Arraf was ten years old.

-Arraf majored in Arabic and Judaic studies and political science at the University of Michigan.
+Arraf triple majored in Arabic, Judaic studies, and political science at the University of Michigan.
 She spent a year at the Hebrew University in Jerusalem and studied Hebrew on a kibbutz.
 Arraf later earned a Juris Doctor from American University's Washington College of Law.
 Her focus was on international human rights and humanitarian law, with a particular interest in war crimes prosecution.

-As a law student, Arraf conducted research for the Public International Law and Policy Group, which provides pro bono legal assistance to governments involved in conflicts.
-Arraf also worked with the International Human Rights Law Clinic at the Washington College of Law, where she represented clients before the Inter-American Commission on Human Rights on issues ranging from indigenous lands rights to cross-border abductions and irregular rendition.
+As a law student, Arraf conducted research for the Public International Law & Policy Group, which provides pro bono legal assistance to governments involved in conflicts.
+Arraf also worked with the International Human Rights Law Clinic at the Washington College of Law, where she represented clients before the Inter-American Commission on Human Rights on issues ranging from indigenous land rights to cross-border abductions and irregular rendition.

 Career

-In the spring of 2000, Arraf traveled to Jerusalem to work as program coordinator for Seeds of Peace, a U.S.-based nonprofit organization that seeks to foster dialogue between Jewish and Palestinian youth.
+In the spring of 2000, Arraf traveled to Jerusalem to work as program coordinator for Seeds of Peace, a US-based nonprofit organization that seeks to foster dialogue between Jewish and Palestinian youth.

 In 2001, Arraf worked at the Center for Coexistence in Jerusalem as a regional coordinator.

 International Solidarity Movement

 The International Solidarity Movement (ISM) is a Palestinian-led movement committed to resisting what it terms "the long-entrenched and systematic oppression and dispossession of the Palestinian population, using non-violent, direct-action methods and principles."

-In April, 2001, while living in the occupied Palestinian territories, Arraf founded the ISM with members of two Palestinian foundations, the Holy Land Trust and the Rapprochement Centre, to focus international attention on the oppression of the Palestinians.

-Since its creation, over 3,000 volunteers from dozens of countries have joined the ISM to monitor human rights abuses in occupied Palestine.
+In April 2001, while living in the occupied Palestinian territories, Arraf founded the ISM with members of the Holy Land Trust and the Rapprochement Centre to focus international attention on what it says is the oppression of the Palestinians.
+Since its creation, over 10,000 volunteers from dozens of countries have joined the ISM to monitor human rights abuses in occupied Palestine.
 In 2003 and 2004, the organization was nominated for the Nobel Peace Prize.